Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgBurnNFTFromResponse"></a>

 ### MsgBurnNFTFromResponse
+Deprecated: do not use

 MsgBurnNFTFromResponse is the Msg/BurnNFTFrom response type.

-Note: deprecated